JereKuusela/valheim-dev/README.md

 # Server Devcommands

 Allows devcommands and utilities for server admins.

-Some features and commands require also installing the mod on the server (event, find, randomevent, stopevent).
+Full features require server side installation.

 Install on the admin client and optionally on the server (modding [guide](https://youtu.be/L9ljm2eKLrk)).